edent/curl/docs/cmdline-opts/url.md

 provided URL.
 The URLs are full, there is no globbing applied or done on these.
 Features such as --skip-existing work fine in combination with this.

-Lines in the URL file that start with `#` are treated as comments and will be skipped.
+Lines in the URL file that start with `#` are treated as comments and are skipped.